 Wraparound logistics still need checking.
 The school publishes wraparound provision, but capacity and booking systems matter in practice.
 Families should confirm availability early, especially for Nursery children needing longer days.

-Withinfields Primary School combines above-average academic outcomes with unusually clear operational detail for early years and childcare.
-It suits families who want a mainstream primary with structured routines, strong Key Stage 2 results, and the practical advantage of nursery plus wraparound in one setting.
+Withinfields Primary School combines a mainstream community role with unusually clear operational detail for early years and childcare.
+It suits families who want structured routines, nursery plus wraparound in one setting, and a school where the current Key Stage 2 picture should be read carefully rather than assumed to be strongly above average.
 The limiting factor for many will be admission demand, so the best approach is to treat it as a high-priority option while keeping credible alternatives in play.

-Results suggest it is performing well above the England average at Key Stage 2, including a strong combined expected standard figure and a high proportion reaching the higher standard.
+Results now suggest a mixed Key Stage 2 profile, with 60% reaching the combined expected standard and 0% reaching the combined higher standard in the current dataset.
 The most recent Ofsted inspection outcome listed is Good (05 October 2021), with Good judgements across key areas including early years.

 Primary places in Calderdale are coordinated by the local authority, and oversubscription is typically resolved using published admissions criteria rather than a simple “catchment circle”.
 Families should read Calderdale’s admissions guidance and confirm how distance, siblings, and any priority groups apply in a given year.